FrankenApps/winit-wasm-events-repro/README.md

 Mouse and Key input seems to be broken on the web except for Mouse Movement.

+**The original issue was fixed in master using a workaround with `WindowEvent`s in the meantime.
+The original code using `DeviceEvent`s can be found [here](https://github.com/FrankenApps/winit-wasm-events-repro/tree/device-events).**

 ## Run natively
 You should be able to run the project on **Linux**, **MacOS** and **Windows** using `cargo run --release`.